A gas-surface interaction algorithm for discrete velocity methods in predicting rarefied and multi-scale flows: For Maxwell boundary model: Introduction

-The rest of the paper is organized as follows: in Section 2, the UGKS based on the Boltzmann-Shakhov and Boltzmann-Rykov model equations are introduced.
-The GSI model based on unstructured DVS is presented in Section 3.
-Section 4 introduces the numerical simulation and comparison of supersonic flows over the sharp flat plate, circular cylinder, blunt wedge, blunt circular cylinder, and truncated flat plate.
-Finally, Section 5 concludes this paper.
+The remainder of the paper is organized as follows: Sec.~\ref{sec:numerical method} introduces the UGKS based on the Boltzmann-Shakhov and Boltzmann-Rykov model equations.
+The GSI algorithm based on unstructured DVS is detailed in Sec.~\ref{sec:GSI boundary}.
+In Sec.~\ref{sec:test cases}, we present the numerical simulation and comparison of supersonic flows over various geometries, including the sharp flat plate, circular cylinder, blunt wedge, blunt circular cylinder, and truncated flat plate.
+Finally, Sec.~\ref{sec:conclusion} provides the concluding remarks of this paper.